 By Patricia Bouweraerts —

-At first glance, the monthly jobs report by the U.S. Department of Labor, Bureau of Labor Statistics (BLS) may appear opaque, masked as if for a costume party with technical terminology unfamiliar to most people.
+At first glance, the monthly jobs report by the U.S. Department of Labor, Bureau of Labor Statistics (BLS) may appear hard to understand, masked as if for a costume party with technical terminology unfamiliar to most people.

 Setting aside for a moment the technical wording, the BLS monthly jobs report is easy to find, download, and the reports contain a wealth of data.
 Terms may be looked up on the BLS online glossary.
 The data sets can help people deciding on a career, changing their occupation or figuring out what direction to take their career.